jhpyle/docassemble/_docs/functions.md

 database.
 If you connect to the database with the credentials from [`db`], you have the power to create and drop tables.

-# <a name="docx"></a>Functions for working with .docx templates
+# <a name="docx"></a>Functions for working with DOCX templates

 ## <a name="include_docx_template"></a>include_docx_template()

-The `include_docx_template()` function can be called from within a [.docx template file] in order to include the contents of another .docx file within the template being assembled.
+The `include_docx_template()` function can be called from within a [DOCX template file] in order to include the contents of another DOCX file within the template being assembled.

 {% include demo-side-by-side.html demo="subdocument" %}